 Start by grouping studies with similar themes or findings.
 Summarize key points, compare differing perspectives, and highlight patterns or contradictions.
 Use your own words to connect insights across sources, showing how they relate to each other and to your research focus.

-Paperpal’s Chat PDF lets you upload up to 3 research papers simultaneously and ask comparative questions like “What are the common themes across these studies?” or “Where do these researchers disagree?”
+Paperpal’s Chat PDF lets you upload up to 10 PDFs simultaneously and ask comparative questions like “What are the common themes across these studies?” or “Where do these researchers disagree?”
 Paperpal also maintains conversation context, so you can dig deeper into specific findings without re-uploading files.
 You can also extract key data points to create literature matrices, making it easier to identify trends and synthesize insights systematically across your sources.

 Use academic databases like PubMed, Web of Science, JSTOR, and ERIC, depending on your field.
-Tools like Google Scholar and library catalogs are also helpful.
+Tools like Google Scholar and library catalogs are also helpful, but Paperpal Research accelerates this process by giving you access to over 250 million research articles, including open access papers, preprints, conference papers, and more, across all key disciplines.

 Paperpal is a comprehensive AI writing toolkit that helps students and researchers achieve 2x the writing in half the time.
 It leverages 23+ years of STM experience and insights from millions of research articles to provide in-depth academic writing, language editing, and submission readiness support to help you write better, faster.